Table of Contents[Hide][Show]

-- What is turmeric
+- What Is Turmeric?

 What Is Turmeric?

-Turmeric a spice and a very interesting one at that.
+Turmeric a spice and a very interesting one at that!

 If you’ve never heard of Ayurvedic medicine, it’s the ancient medical practice used in India for more than 3000 years.
-I think traditional medicines used in places like India and China have a long and valid history and many of their practices are based on using herbs, spices, special diets, and natural therapies, which is really interesting.
-So turmeric is one of those spices that has a very long history of use.
+I think traditional/ alternative medicine used in places like India and China have a long and valid history and many of their practices are based on using herbs, spices, special diets, and natural therapies, which is really interesting.
+Well, at least, I find it interesting. 🙂

 What’s In Turmeric That Makes It So Powerful?